philips-labs/terraform-aws-github-runner/README.md

 #### Service-linked role <!-- omit in toc -->

 To create spot instances the `AWSServiceRoleForEC2Spot` role needs to be added to your account.
 You can do that manually by following the [AWS docs](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/spot-requests.html#service-linked-roles-spot-instance-requests).
-To use terraform for creating the role, either add the following resource or let the module manage the the service linked role by setting `create_service_linked_role` to `true`.
+To use terraform for creating the role, either add the following resource or let the module manage the the service linked role by setting `create_service_linked_role_spot` to `true`.
 Be aware this is an account global role, so maybe you don't want to manage it via a specific deployment.

 ```hcl
 resource "aws_iam_service_linked_role" "spot" {